-- NEW!
-UNFPA - Quality Assurance of Medicines provides a better understanding of the general policy and legislative framework and processes that apply at country and international levels.
+- UNFPA - Quality Assurance of Medicines provides a better understanding of the general policy and legislative framework and processes that apply at country and international levels.
 The processes provide guidance that must be followed in order to assure that a medicine complies with the quality, safety and efficacy of international standards needed to serve its purpose within the health programs.
-Currently only available in English, with French and Spanish on the way.
+Currently available in English and French with Spanish on the way.

-- Planned for 2015!
-The team is also in the process of developing other e-courses, such as: WHO’s Good Governance for Medicines (to be released in June), and Distribution and Warehousing.
+- The team is also in the process of developing other e-courses, such as: WHO’s Good Governance for Medicines, Distribution and Warehousing.